thudzj/ScalableBDL/README.md

 For *deterministic pre-training*, we just train a regular DNN via *maximum a posteriori* (MAP) estimation, which is realised by performing SGD under weight decay regularizor.
 We can also reuse off-the-shelf pre-trained models from popular model zoos (e.g., [PyTorch Hub](https://pytorch.org/hub/)).

-After *deterministic pre-training*, it is straight forward to convert the converged DNN into a BNN, and then perform *Bayesian fine-tuning* given this library, which enables us to fine-tune the BNN as if one were fine-tuning a regular DNN.
+After *deterministic pre-training*, it is straight forward to convert the converged DNN into a BNN and to perform *Bayesian fine-tuning* given this library.

 The current implementation only considers using mean-field Gaussian as approximate posterior, and more flexible distributions are under development.